-• the distribution cost estimate; and

-Hydro One proposes that the generator be provided two weeks to assess the study results, decide whether to proceed further and provide payment to the transmitter for the scope of the transmission work and cost estimate.

-Upon receipt of payment from the generator, the transmitter then prepares a detailed scope of work and cost estimate for the required transmission upgrades and returns this to the distributor.
-The distributor compiles the total costs of all distribution and transmission upgrades and completes the offer to connect.
-Diagram 3, below, displays Hydro One's proposed timeline.
+- the distribution cost estimate; and - further information on obtaining a detailed scope of work and cost estimate for the 2 transmission upgrades.
+3 - Hydro One proposes that the generator be provided two weeks to assess the study results, 4 - decide whether to proceed further and provide payment to the transmitter for the scope of 5 - the transmission work and cost estimate.
+6 scope of work and cost estimate for the required transmission upgrades and returns this to the distributor.
+The distributor compiles the total costs of all distribution and 10 transmission upgrades and completes the offer to connect.
+Diagram 3, below, displays 11